-If you are a homeowner then the chances are you are at risk from intruders.
+If you are a homeowner or property owner then the chances are you are at risk from intruders.
+Every property will experience some risk from the threat of thieves or opportunist burglars.
 But how do you mitigate that risk?
 Here are some top tips on securing a home from intruders to help you.

 What are the best tips for securing a home from intruders?

 Does your home have security features in place to slow intruders down, or would you classify your home as an easy target for intruders?
 If you would like to change that narrative, securing your home should become your topmost priority.